 structuredsettlementquick.blogspot Nothing worse that a cheater.
 The structuredsettlementquick blogspot blog plagiarizes the writing of legitimate structured settlement industry members.

-nlrbfcu.org Misleading spammy and fraudulent.
+nlrbfcu.org NLRBFCU.org is misleading spammy and fraudulent website that generates leads for CBC Settlement Funding.
 Took the website of government agency credit union and slowly changed it into a structured settlement buyer's lead generation site.
-Keeps the same address as the government agency.The supposed reviewer "from Boston" named "Laura Bushnell" is a fake.
+The supposed organization NL Brand Reviews us the 4th name the website has had in the last year.
+Keeps the same address as the government agency.The supposed reviewer "from Boston" named "Laura Bushnell" is a made up fake.
 The structured settlement watchdog wrote recently that the claim that Laura Bushnell was a member of the Charles River Rotary proved to be false.
 Totally lame.
-Same MO as other silly companies that buy structured settlements, who are from Maryland.
+Same method of operation as other silly companies that buy structured settlements, who are from Maryland.

 annuityfactcheck.comhosted at Liquidweb.com redrects from jempbox.org.
 Those responsible for the publication can't even fact check their own bullshit.
 They advertise a range of acceptable discount rates as 8%-14% which is pretty high considering you can get 6% or less if you shop around.
 The site may be related to another useless site firststructuredsetttlement.com which is hosted at the same IP address as jempbox.org, the site that redirects to annuityfactcheck.com.
 One of the reasons that annuityfactcheck.com seems unreliable is their 10 step process to sell a structured settlement